YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_Plus.md

 ## Quick start-up examples

-The below gives an example to use SPAGxE+ to analyze binary trait.
+The following example illustrates how to use SPAGxE+ to analyze a binary trait, with genotype data input provided in the R matrix format.

 ### Step 1.
 Read in data and fit a genotype-independent model